 Prior to the start of each beam running period, each subsystem Group Leader is responsible to review the components of their systems to be sure that they are fully operational.
 This review is referred to as hot checkout.
-The hot checkout is an online checklist for each subsystem that includes a sign-off for all hardware elements of the system (e.g. HV, LV, detectors, gas).
-For the RTPC system, the hot checkout includes verification that the detector is operational, that the Slow Controls system for the Gas, HV and LV is functioning, and that the DAQ system can fully communicate with the readout electronics.
+The hot check-out is an online checklist for each subsystem that includes a sign-off for all hardware elements of the system (e.g. HV, LV, gas).
+Before the RG-F run period, the hot checkout of the RTPC (BONuS) sub-system should be performed which includes the verification that the detector is operational, and the Slow Controls system for the Gas, HV and LV is functioning.
+Figure 11 shows the expansion of the Hot Chekout list for the RTPC (BONuS), including different sub-system of the Hall B.